KeyPair-Consulting/Theseus/README.md

 #### `u32-counter-bitwidth`
 Usage:
 	`u32-counter-bitwidth <filename>`
-* Extract deltas under the assumption that the data is an increasing counter of some inferred bitwidth.
+* Extracts deltas under the assumption that the data is an increasing counter of some inferred bitwidth.
 * Input values of type uint32_t are provided in `<filename>`.
 * Output values of type uint32_t are sent to stdout.
 * Example DCU19 - A binary file is given as input and stdout is sent to a binary file with command `./u32-counter-bitwidth ./dcu19-input-u32.bin > ./dcu19-output-u32.bin`: